top of page

 • Quiet character attacks

-Understanding this distinction is the first step toward dealing with adult power dynamics intelligently.
+Bullies do not seek fair fights; they seek an advantage.
+Recognizing this distinction is the first step toward navigating adult power dynamics intelligently.

 Kali: Awareness of Lines, Angles, and Consequence